Sylvia Hernandez-DiStasi (She/Her) – Artistic Director, Co-Founder, Master Teacher

 Scott joined The Actors Gymnasium in 2015.
 He is a physical theatre and circus artist working as a director, deviser, choreographer, and educator.
 Outside of Chicago his works have been seen in San Francisco, Los Angeles, Phoenix, and London.
 Locally he has collaborated with The Actors Gymnasium, Theater Unspeakable, Filament Theater, Mudlark Theater, Chicago Danztheatre Ensemble, American Theater Company, and Imaginez Ensemble.
 He holds a Master’s degree from Royal Holloway, University of London and a Black Belt in traditional martial arts from the ISKA.

 John joined the Actors Gymnasium in August of 2016 as our Office Coordinator.
 Originally from Boston, he moved to Chicago to study theatre at Northwestern, concentrating in acting and theatre management.
-After graduation, he started a freelance business providing home tech support and consulting.
+After graduation, he started a freelance business doing web design and providing home tech support.
 John is excited to be working in a position that combines his technical and creative interests and is thrilled to have found a home in Chicago’s circus community!

 Deanna is an actor, educator and theatre-maker who is proud to be part of Chicago’s community of artists.
 As an educator, Deanna has worked with Catharsis Productions and is currently a Company Member with Barrel of Monkeys.
 She is most passionate about projects with a focus on social justice, inclusion, and the development of arts integrative curriculum.